The Helm - Lifestyle and Finance Blog | Flagship Bank Minnesota

 4. Open up a savings account at your local bank for your children and take them with you to make deposits, so children can learn how to be hands-on in their money management.

-At Flagship Bank, we offer a Super Kid's Savings account.
+At Security Bank & Trust Company, we offer a Super Kid's Savings account.
 This is designed for children 17 and under.
 With no monthly maintenance fee and no minimum balance requirement, it's a perfect place to start.

 5. Be an example of a responsible money manager by paying bills on time, being a conscious spender and an active saver.